statsig-io/docs/docs/featuregates/create-rule.md

     ![image](https://user-images.githubusercontent.com/1315028/129113738-ec99c4f0-dbdd-4d14-a88a-b3343d4d12da.png)

-  - You can target users in a defined [segment]() as shown below
+  - You can target users in a defined [segment](https://docs.statsig.com/segments) as shown below

     ![image](https://user-images.githubusercontent.com/1315028/129112427-27351aaf-074e-4997-91d8-6e1e7941b991.png)

-  - You can target users who are eligible for another feature gate as shown below; this ensures that this feature gate is activated only for users who're pass or fail the parent target gate check
+  - You can target users who are eligible for another feature gate as shown below; this ensures that this feature gate is activated only for users who pass (or fail) the selected target gate check

     ![image](https://user-images.githubusercontent.com/1315028/129112612-d881981c-4fc6-4e95-a9c5-18319c02d6f2.png)